We've covered many aspects of CBD's benefits for anxiety.

 Histamine is excitatory in the brain.
-The opposite direction we want to go with anxiety.
+In the opposite direction, we want to go with anxiety.

-In fact, histamine is shown to drive release of corticotropin releasing hormone:
+In fact, histamine is shown to drive the release of corticotropin-releasing hormone:

 We conclude that HA stimulates hypothalamic CRH and OT neurons by increasing mRNA levels, and this effect seems to be mediated via activation of both HA H1 and H2 receptors.